 Soft cups claim that you can wear them for twice as long as tampons though so you can go for extended periods with soft cups that you may not be able to with tampons.
 In fact you can wear soft cups for up to 12 hours.

 There are a few different brands of menstruation cups available and they are made of different materials.
-The soft cups are the ones that are made by Instead and although this site has no affinity with that company, the focus is on that brand because they have been the one brand that has been shown to be most useful when trying to get pregnant because of the material they use and the position they sit in.
+The soft cups are the ones that are made by Instead and although this site has no affinity with that company, the focus is on that brand because they have been the one brand that has been shown to be most useful when trying to get pregnant because of the material they use, their flexibility, and the position they sit in.

 Other cups available include the Mooncup which is made of a slightly different, more rigid, material and sits in a slightly different position and hence is not quite so good for use when TTC.